-Along with the dough, we’re also going to make a very simple cheesecake filling with cream cheese, some vanilla protein powder, powdered sugar, and vanilla extract.
+Along with the dough, we’re also going to make a very simple cheesecake filling (like we did with the Protein Strawberry Cheesecake Cupcakes) with cream cheese, some vanilla protein powder, powdered sugar, and vanilla extract.
 If you don’t want to use protein powder in the filling, you can omit it and just add some extra sugar!

 Once everything is mixed and smooth, you just need to spoon it out onto parchment paper or a baking sheet, then freeze for one hour.